Saiful Azam: Post-retirement (1988–2020)

 Following his retirement from the military, he joined Bangladesh Nationalist Party (BNP).
 As a BNP candidate, Saiful took part in the 1991 Bangladeshi general election from Pabna-3 and achieved victory.

 Subsequently, he entered the private business sector as the managing director of Natasha Trading Agency and as the director of a travel agency with his wife.

 Death

 Azam died on 14 June 2020 at a Combined Military Hospital in Dhaka Cantonment.
 Air Chief of Bangladesh Air Force Masihuzzaman Serniabat expressed deep shock and sadness for his death.
 A state funeral was arranged at the BAF Base Khademul Bashar parade ground including a fly past in honor of him.

 The then Chief of Pakistan Air Force Mujahid Anwar Khan and Palestinian ambassador to Pakistan, Ahmed Rabie, expressed grief over the Azam's death.
 Mujahid Anwar Khan stated that Azam was an exceptional fighter pilot who would always be remembered for his valour and professionalism.
 Ahmed Rabie stated that "on behalf of all Palestinians, I send our deepest condolences to his family in Pakistan and in Bangladesh."

-Bangladesh Nationalist Party (BNP) secretary general, Mirza Fakhrul Islam Alamgir, also expressed shock and sorrow at the death of Saiful Azam.